trychlos/pwix-accounts-ui/README.md

 The package doesn't hardcodes by itself a minimal 'required strength', and so will accept even a minimal length of, say, AC_PWD_VERYWEAK!<br />
 A function can be provided by the application for these parms.
 The function will be called without argument and MUST return one of the accepted values.<br />
 Default is AC_PWD_MEDIUM, which corresponds to somewhat guessable, i.e. can be a protection from unthrottled online attacks.<br />
-<b>Please note that, for security reasons, you shouldn't set the password required strength less than this default, unless you are absolutely sure of what you are doing.**</b>
+<b>Please note that, for security reasons, you shouldn't set the password required strength less than this default, unless you are absolutely sure of what you are doing.</b>
 </td></tr>

 <tr><td style="vertical-align:top;">
-preferredButtonId
+preferredButton
 </td><td>
 Indicates which is the preferred user identifier to be displayed in the dropdown button when both are set.<br/>
 Accepted values are: